PyDrocsid/cogs/moderation/content_filter/documentation.md

 ### `update`

-Contains subcommands to do edit the content_filter. <br>
+Contains subcommands to do edit the content filter rules.

 ```css
 .content_filter [update|u]